What is lithotripsy?

 - You may need to fast before the procedure.
 You will be given instructions on how many hours to fast before the procedure if needed.

-- Tell your doctor if you are pregnant or think you may be.
+- Tell your healthcare provider if you are pregnant or think you may be.
 Pregnant women should not have lithotripsy because of the risks to the fetus.

-- Tell your healthcare provider if you are sensitive to or allergic to any medications, latex, tape, or anesthesia.
+- Tell your healthcare provider if you are sensitive to or allergic to any medicines, latex, tape, or anesthesia.

 - You may get a sedative or anesthetic before the procedure to help you relax.

-- Based on your medical condition, your doctor may ask for other specific preparation.
+- Based on your medical condition, your healthcare provider may ask for other specific preparation.

 What happens during lithotripsy?

 Lithotripsy may be done on an outpatient basis or as part of a hospital stay.
-Procedures may vary depending on your condition and your doctor’s practices.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

 Generally, lithotripsy follows this process: